Corporate GovernanceManagement, Execution, Audit & Supervision

 - Taking into account the knowledge, experience, skills and discernment that are necessary for turning the 2021 Vision into a reality, the Board is composed of the appropriate number of members, ensuring overall balance and diversity.
 Two or more Outside Directors are appointed and one of Outside Directors serves as Chairman of the Board in order to develop a highly transparent governance system and ensure that management is monitored effectively and objectively.

-- Regarding the seven (7) Kirin Group companies: Kirin Co., Ltd., LION PTY LTD., Brasil Kirin Holding S.A., Myanmar Brewery Limited, Kyowa Hakko Kirin Co., Ltd., SAN MIGUEL BREWERY INC., and China Resources Kirin Beverages (Greater China), the Directors or the Executive Officers of Kirin Holdings are appointed as Directors (or as outside Directors) of each company, and supervise the performance of duties in order to strengthen governance of the Kirin Group overall.
+- Regarding the six (6) Kirin Group companies: Kirin Co., Ltd., LION PTY LTD., Myanmar Brewery Limited, Kyowa Hakko Kirin Co., Ltd., SAN MIGUEL BREWERY INC., and China Resources Kirin Beverages (Greater China), the Directors or the Executive Officers of Kirin Holdings are appointed as Directors (or as outside Directors) of each company, and supervise the performance of duties in order to strengthen governance of the Kirin Group overall.

 Audit & Supervisory Board and its Members